phusion/passenger-ruby-websocket-demo/README.md

-# Minimal WebSocket example with Phusion Passenger
+# WebSockets on Phusion Passenger

-This repository demonstrates a small WebSocket-capable Rack application on Phusion Passenger 4.
+This repository demonstrates a small WebSocket-capable Rack application on [Phusion Passenger](https://www.phusionpassenger.com/).
 The application performs a WebSocket handshake and sends 10 "hello world" messages to the client with a 1 second delay between each message.
 Anything that the client sends is echoed back to the client, after an at most 1 second delay.

 ## Getting started